hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

   <img src="SVMROC.jpeg">

+  From the ROC curves, it is observed that the logistic Regression performs the best followed by the Support Vector Machine and Naive Bayes.

   ## Unsupervised Learning (Future Work)

   <!-- <li>Build a Hotel Recommendation system based on the categories of the reviews.</li>